 There are different kinds of neural networks that have pros and cons depending on what you use them for.
-Although there are a lot more, here are the most commons types of neural networks:
+Although there are a lot more, here are the most common types of neural networks:

 CNNs are comprised of 5 layers: input, convolution, pooling, fully connected, and output.
 Each layer performs a specific function (connecting, summarising, and activating).
 CNNs are commonly used for object detection, image categorisation, and natural language processing.